bbenchoff/bbenchoff.github.io/pages/HypercubeTDMA.md

 ## Why This Works Here

 This scheme exists because of constraints.
 The project couldn't afford dedicated router ASICs.
 I couldn't find a microcontroller with 12 hardware UARTs.
 The one UART I had could be remapped to different pins at runtime.

-TDMA solves all of these problems simultaneously:

-- One UART handles all 12 dimensions because only one dimension is active per phase
-- No router hardware because the schedule *is* the arbitration
+TDMA solves all of these problems simultaneously.
+One UART handles all 12 dimensions because we're only using one dimension at a time.
+There's no router hardware because the TDMA schedule *is* the router.
-- Remapping pins between phases is cheap — reconfigure the UART peripheral, wait for the next phase

 The original Connection Machine CM-1 used dedicated routing hardware because the constraints were different: custom silicon, DARPA budget, and a goal of supporting arbitrary asynchronous communication patterns.
 The routers were complex because they were solving the general case.
 My workloads are synchronous.
 Compute, exchange, compute, exchange.
 For that pattern, the general case is unnecessary overhead.
 Lockstep TDMA is a feature, not a limitation.

+There is one gigantic, glaring problem with this idea.
+A naive interpretation of this routing scheme would complain that I just reduced the potential speed of the machine by a factor of 24.
+This is true, but it's lacking context.
+[This paper from NASA Ames in 1990](https://ntrs.nasa.gov/api/citations/19910023487/downloads/19910023487.pdf) assessed the Connection Machine from a programming standpoint, and the takeaway is not good.

+The NASA assessment of the Connection Machine says, _"irregular communication through the router is very expensive and should be sparingly used."_ Also, _"The router is the key to the CM.
+The current machine has a router that runs at roughly 1% of floating point speed.
+This makes router-intensive algorithms unattractive in terms of their performance."

+The CM-1's general purpose router, the thing that made it flexible, was so slow that NASA's assessment was basically, "don't use it".
+The machine could route messages arbitrarily and asynchronously but in practice nobody used it because it was a hundred times slower than compute.

+The TDMA scheme gives up the theoretical capability of arbitrary asynchronous routing, but that was unusable to begin with.
+In exchange, I get structured communication that I can actually use every cycle.

 ## My Context

 This _sounds_ smart, and it probably is, but I must admit I'm a bit out of my depth here.
 Not so much in that I couldn't _think of how to do this_, but my depth doesn't extend to _why this wasn't done before_.
 I've checked the literature, and the ideas are there.
 Bertsekas goes through the dimension ordering of message passing through a hypercube, and Stout sort of, kind of, applies this 'master scheduler clock scheme'.
+Kopetz says, 'yeah man, just divide the communication up by time'.
 No one put these two ideas together to create a collision-free hypercube with bounded latency.

 The original Connection Machine CM-1 solved a slightly different problem with its routers.
 The CM-1 solved general purposes communication under unpredictable traffic.
 This required buffers, arbitration, and deadlock avoidance.
 In the CM-1, there is _a lot_ of silicon dedicated to simply passing messages between nodes.